cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/readings.md

 ### Session 2

 Aristophanes.
-"Lysistrata" in *Four Plays by Aristophanes: The Clouds / the Birds / Lysistrata / the Frogs*.
+"Lysistrata."
+In *Four Plays by Aristophanes: The Clouds / The Birds / Lysistrata / The Frogs*.
 London: Plume, 1994.
 ISBN: 9780452007178.

 Read the entire play or as much as you can of *Lysistrata.*